emilia-wasilewska/Memidlo/README.md

 It has all main functionalities of similar apps such as: main page, waiting room, top ten, show a random mem and find a mem by tag.

-It contains user registration and management solution basing on Microsoft.AspNetCore.Identity and Microsoft.AspNetCore.Identity.EntityFrameworkCore:
+It contains user registration and management solution basing on Microsoft.AspNetCore.Identity and Microsoft.AspNetCore.Identity.EntityFrameworkCore.
-- users can register their own accounts, write comments, give likes, add new mems to the waiting room section; they can also edit their credentials and edit mems,
-- admins can move mems to the main page or delete them, they can also create, edit and delete user accounts,
-- superadmin can grant the admin role.

 Images are stored in Cloudinary.